wizonce9/q1synth-quantum-gates-version/README.md

 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

 To learn React, check out the [React documentation](https://reactjs.org/).

+## Authors
+* Xinjian Ji at Peking University
+* Weijia Yang at Kyounggi University of South Korea

 ## Acknowledgements